ThabangDLebese/ds-wgan/docs/source/index.rst

 will explain how to set up the data, train the models, generate the artificial data and evaluate the models.

-`Generative Adversarial Networks <http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf>`_ (GANs) consist of two parts, the generator and a discriminator.
+`Generative Adversarial Networks <http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf>`_ (GANs) consist of two parts, the generator and the discriminator.
 The generator generates new observations that look similar to training data by maximizing the probability that the discriminator makes a mistake; the discriminator minimizes the probability of misclassifying generated data as real data.
 In the wgan module both the generator and the discriminator are neural networks.